 key takeaways.

-Investors have two options to deploy capital after a liquidity event: lump-sum investing (all at once) or dollar-cost averaging (a gradual investment over time), each with distinct risk-return profiles
+Investors have two options for deploying capital after a liquidity event: lump-sum investing (all at once) or dollar-cost averaging (a gradual investment over time), each with distinct risk-return profiles

 Our analysis shows that lump-sum investing has outperformed dollar-cost averaging in 61% of the three-month periods we analysed since 1990.
 This approach can help maximise long-term returns